Skip to content

 • After laying a maximum number of eggs, they generally stop laying for a few days.

 • After this period, egg production might reduce slowly.
-Egg-laying rate and size of eggs increases.
+Egg-laying rate and size of eggs increase.

 • The hens produce till their 40 weeks of age.
 Weight and the size of eggs increase until their 50 weeks of age.